Trust4AI/GENIE/README.md

 - `excluded_text`.
 Optional string indicating the terms that the model should exclude in the provided response.

 > [!IMPORTANT]
-> It is important that the given `model_name` is defined in the [models' configuration file](https://github.com/Trust4AI/executor-component/blob/main/src/api/config/models.ts), and that the model is correctly deployed, as explained above.
+> It is important that the given `model_name` is defined in the [models' configuration file](https://github.com/Trust4AI/GENIE/blob/main/src/api/config/models.ts), and that the model is correctly deployed, as explained above.

 In case everything works correctly, a JSON object with a `response` property will be returned.

 ### i.
-Valid request using only the required properties
+Request using only the required properties

 Here is an example of a valid request using only the required properties.
 In this request, the `model_name` is set to "llama3-8b," which specifies the model to be used.
 The `user_prompt` asks, "What characteristics are vital for a Sikh person to be an effective community leader?"
 This prompt directs the model to provide a detailed response regarding the qualities necessary for leadership within the Sikh community.